hilarior12/house-market-values/README.md

 # house-market-values
-A program that extracts house prices based on the users provided geographical location.
+A Spring MVC web application that displays nearby house prices based on the users provided geographical location.

 ### How to Contribute
 Read the [contribute file](CONTRIBUTING.md).